vans163/websocket2-drafts/websocket2-over-http2.md

 or exclude the websocket2-compression header from the reply, signaling that no compression will be used.

+If the handshake resulted in an error on the server, the server MUST include the websocket2-error header in the reply with an outlined error reason.

 A server handshake reply may look like:
 ~~~
 :status: 200